CleanPatrick: A Benchmark for Image Data Cleaning: Integration of novel methods

 \section{Integration of novel methods}

-The ReadMe of the GitHub repository\footnote{\href{https://github.com/Digital-Dermatology/CleanPatrick}{github.com/Digital-Dermatology/CleanPatrick}, accessed on 9th of May 2025.} details how novel methods can be integrated into the existing benchmark.
-The integration requires following a minimal integration of the existing data cleaning interface, which features methods for detecting the respective quality issues.
+The ReadMe of the GitHub repository\footnote{\href{https://github.com/Digital-Dermatology/CleanPatrick}{github.com/Digital-Dermatology/CleanPatrick}, accessed on 26th of September 2025.} details how novel methods can be integrated into the existing benchmark.
+The integration requires following a minimal adaptation of the existing data cleaning interface, which features methods for detecting the respective quality issues.
 We encourage people to create pull requests with novel methods to ensure a fair and transparent benchmark.